This course will teach you how to capture the beauty of an object in a photograph.

 Cancellation and a full refund can be obtained up to 4 weeks before the course starts.
 Start dates may be amended on request.

-One week of quality tuition from an experienced tutor.
+Five weeks of quality tuition from an experienced tutor.

 Certificate of attendance upon completion.